 e) Camp America may refuse to accept an application, or may reject/withdraw an application at any stage without reason.

-Payments to Camp America are below.
+Payments to Camp America are below and Programme Fees are subject to change without notice.
 Seasonal discounts may apply, see our pricing page for details.

-Assessment Fee $200 - due when your application is accepted
+$300 Assessment Fee - due when your application is accepted.

 Details of fees in local currencies for applicants from these and many other countries are detailed on our website.

 Camp America is a division of the American Institute for Foreign Study (UK) Ltd.